XieHaitian/XieHaitian.github.io/_pages/about.md

 &nbsp;

 Welcome to my website!
-I'm a PhD candidate (dissertation defended, graduating in June) in the [Economics Department](https://economics.ucsd.edu/) at UC San Diego, co-advised by Professor [Graham Elliott](https://econweb.ucsd.edu/~gelliott/) and Professor [Yixiao Sun](https://econweb.ucsd.edu/~yisun/).
-Before joining UCSD, I received my BA in Economics and BS in Mathematics from [Wuhan University](https://en.whu.edu.cn).

-After graduation, I will join Peking University, Guanghua School of Management as an Assistant Professor.
+I am an Assistant Professor at Peking University, Guanghua School of Management, Department of Business Statistics and Econometrics.

 My research focuses on econometrics, causal inference, statistical decisions.

+I obtained my PhD from the [Economics Department](https://economics.ucsd.edu/) at UC San Diego, where I had the privilege of being co-advised by Professor [Graham Elliott](https://econweb.ucsd.edu/~gelliott/) and Professor [Yixiao Sun](https://econweb.ucsd.edu/~yisun/).
+Prior to that, I received my BA in Economics and BS in Mathematics from [Wuhan University](https://en.whu.edu.cn).